MicrosoftDocs/memdocs/windows-365/enterprise/encryption.md

 This storage layer encryption provides the following benefits:

-- When persisting data to the cloud, data at rest on your Microsoft-hosted Cloud PCs' disk is automatically encrypted.
+- When persisting data to the cloud, data at rest on your Microsoft-hosted Cloud PC's disk is automatically encrypted.
-- Windows 365 Cloud PC disk  is encrypted transparently using 256-bit Advanced Encryption Standard (AES) encryption, a modern block cipher, and is FIPS 140-2 compliant.
-The encryption at this layer does not impact Cloud PC performance.
+- Windows 365 Cloud PC disks are encrypted transparently using 256-bit Advanced Encryption Standard (AES) encryption, a modern block cipher, and is FIPS 140-2 compliant.
+The encryption at this layer doesn't impact Cloud PC performance.
 - The encryption is applied to every Cloud PC in every region at no extra cost.

 The following Windows 365 Enterprise and Business objects are automatically encrypted-at-rest with platform-managed keys: